What Is Vision Testing?

 In general, vision testing includes vision testing equipment and procedures that either measure or gauge your visual ability, or look closely at specific structures of the eye.

 - Visual acuity testing: The Snellen Chart (the chart with the big E at the top) is used to test each eye for visual acuity or "sharpness" at a distance.
-A smaller, hand-held chart is used to test near vision.
+A smaller, hand-held chart is used to test short vision.

 - Visual field testing: Manual and automatic testing designed to measure the quality of your side vision (peripheral vision).
 This type of test usually involves covering one eye and focusing the other on a fixed point in front of you, while describing what you can see on the "periphery" of your vision.